Nasal washes for children

 Listen, everything in life is about moderation.

-However, if you have a sick baby or one that is immune comprised, don’t insert these tubes into their noses.
+But if you have a sick baby or a child who is immunocompromised, do not insert tubes into their nose.

-And if you haven’t tried this and you’re not into in, just forget it exists.
+And if you haven’t started doing nasal washes and you’re not convinced—just forget they exist.

 I have a number of other addictions to suggest to you.